Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

 EOL policies apply to software, annotation, and experiment data packages.

-## Required criteria to avoid package removal
+## Criteria for package deprecation

-1. Error-free R CMD build and check on all platforms
+1. R CMD build or check errors on one or more platforms

    The package must build and check without error on all platforms (exceptions to cross-platform builds are available under limited